microsoft/playwright/docs/src/videos.md

 ## Record video
 * langs: js

-Playwright Test can record videos for your tests, controlled by the `video` option.
+Playwright Test can record videos for your tests, controlled by the `video` option in your Playwright config.
 By default videos are off.

 - `'off'` - Do not record video.
 - `'on'` - Record video for each test.